tsgates/arch-wiki-markdown/wiki/Oracle_client.md

     SigLevel = Optional TrustAll
     Server = http://linux.shikadi.net/arch/$repo/$arch/

-Refresh：

-    $ pacman -Syy

-Then install the packages:
+Then synchronise and view the newly available packages:

-    $ pacman -S oracle
+    $ pacman -Sys oracle

-After installing oracle-instantclient-basic you will need to re-source the profile script in any open shells, in order to pick up the newly added environment variables.
+After upgrading your system, install oracle-instantclient-basic; then you will need to re-source the profile script in any open shells, in order to pick up the newly added environment variables.
 Without this, some programs will complain that they cannot find the Oracle client.

     source /etc/profile